existedinnettw/pdf_signature/docs/wireframe.md

   - There is an empty card with "new signature" prompt and 2 buttons: "from file" and "draw".
     - "from file" opens a file picker to select an image as a signature card.
     - "draw" opens a simple drawing interface (draw canvas) to create a signature card.
+  - There is a button at bottom to export PDF with placed signatures.
 - Interaction: drag a signature card from the right drawer onto the currently visible page to place it.

 Signature controls (after placing on page):